 - 1. All vehicles must be parked in a designated area - 2.
 All white-striped parking areas reserved for faculty and staff only - 3.
 All disabled parking reserved for disabled persons - 4.
 Any other areas restricted which may be marked off with orange cones, yellow lines or curbs, or barricades, and all other "no parking" areas - 5.
-Green curbs and lines reserved for female resident students only - 6.
-Yellow lines designated for all other students - 7.
-Resident students may not move their vehicles from the residence hall parking lot before 12 noon
+Yellow lines designated for all other students car which endangers the welfare of an individual or the school.